 18 Hammatt Street, the Ipswich gas generator building (1877-2018) - The Ipswich Gas & Light Company was formed in 1877 and manufactured gas from coal.
 Pipes were installed throughout town and gas street lights erected.
 This building was Brown's coal gas plant, and was demolished in March 2018.

-John W. Newman house, 10 Riverbank Lane (c 1880) - The Ipswich Directory of 1896 shows John W. Newman as the owner of a Hardware store, and a painter.
+10 Riverbank Lane, the John W. Newman house (c 1880) - The Ipswich Directory of 1896 shows John W. Newman as the owner of a Hardware store, and a painter.
 Hannah Ellen Lord, b.
 July 28, 1844, Ipswich, married John W. Newman on June 14, 1868.
 Sources: Recollections of a Childhood by Arthur Lord The Agawam manual and directory: […]

 280 High Street, the Charles and Fostina Guilford house (1880) - Charles and Fostina Guilford were wed at Ipswich on July 28, 1878.
 Daniel S. Appleton built the house in 1879 and sold it to Charles, a farmer, the following year.
 The building remained in the Guilford family into the 20th Century.